elec-e8408-mini-project-2025/project-documentation/README.md

 The bluetooth interaction the minimum requirements SHOULD use the hard coded BlueTooth broadcast name to determine the correct device.
 It would be a lot more secure if we can do this from the WebUI without hardcoding.
 However, this requires more precise interaction with the operating system and the Web Application.

-If the clock runs out of sync due to power loss the system MUST synchronize its time when syncing to the RPi.
+If the clock runs out of sync due to power loss the system MUST synchronize its time when syncing to the RPi or some other way to obtain the sync.
 The system needs to be aware of this.
 As the LilyGo application functions has only slavelike properties this requires more action from the RPi.

 ### Data calculation